Sage-Bionetworks/portalsDocs/articles/tables.md

 # Querying Table Data
-The data contained within a Synapse `Table` can be retrieved by using a SQL-like query language either through the web portal or through the analytical clients. **See the [API docs](http://docs.synapse.org/rest/org/sagebionetworks/repo/web/controller/TableExamples.html){:target="_blank"} for an enumeration of the types of queries that can be performed.** Here are a couple of simple examples.
+The data contained within a Synapse `Table` can be retrieved by using a SQL-like query language either through the web portal or through the analytical clients. **See the [API docs](http://docs.synapse.org/rest/org/sagebionetworks/repo/web/controller/TableExamples.html){:target="_blank"} for an enumeration of the types of queries that can be performed.** Here are a couple of examples.

 To get all of the columns from a `Table` with id syn3079449, the following query would be used: